Housing Division

 Tenant Assistance Policy

-On May 1, 2023, Saanich Council adopted a new Tenant Assistance Policy (TAP).
-The TAP will come into effect on June 12, 2023, and will require that rezoning applicants provide support to tenants who are being evicted as a result of redevelopment or major renovation.
+On May 1, 2023, Saanich Council adopted a new Tenant Assistance Policy.
+The policy comes into effect on June 12, 2023, and requires that rezoning applicants provide support to tenants who are being evicted as a result of redevelopment or major renovation.
+More information for can be found here

 Housing Needs Report 2020